Iceland: Demographics

 The southwest corner of Iceland is by far the most densely populated region.
 It is also the location of the capital Reykjavík, the northernmost national capital in the world.
 More than 70 percent of Iceland's population lives in the southwest corner (Greater Reykjavík and the nearby Southern Peninsula), which covers less than two percent of Iceland's land area.
 The largest town outside Greater Reykjavík is Reykjanesbær, which is located on the Southern Peninsula, less than 50 km from the capital.
 The largest town outside the southwest corner is Akureyri in northern Iceland.

-Some 500 Icelanders under the leadership of Erik the Red settled Greenland in the late tenth century.
+About 500 Icelanders under the leadership of Erik the Red settled Greenland in the late tenth century.
 The total population reached a high point of perhaps 5,000, and developed independent institutions before disappearing by 1500.
-People from Greenland attempted to set up a settlement at Vinland in North America, but abandoned it in the face of hostility from the indigenous residents.
+People from Greenland attempted to set up a settlement at Vinland in North America, but abandoned it in the face of hostility from the indigenous population.

 Emigration of Icelanders to the United States and Canada began in the 1870s.
-As of 2021, Canada had over 88,000 people of Icelandic descent, while there are more than 40,000 Americans of Icelandic descent, according to the 2000 US census.
+As of 2021, Canada had over 101,000 people of Icelandic descent, while there are more than 40,000 Americans of Icelandic descent, according to the 2000 US census.